IABTechLab/uid2docs/api/v2/endpoints/post-token-refresh.md

 #### Optout

-If a user opted out before the refresh request, the following response will be returned:
+If a user opted out before the refresh request, the following response is returned:

 ```json
 {